-7.5.
 Food habits

-Dolphin stomach contents were first collected during small-scale studies in the 1960s; Fitch and Brownell (1968) found a diverse number of prey species for several cetacean species and made inferences about feeding depths and times.
-Perrin et al. 1973 showed that yellowfin tuna, spotted dolphins, and spinner dolphins that were caught in the same sets by purse seiners had consumed some of the same prey items.
-Since then, food-habits studies conducted by the NMFS and the IATTC have greatly contributed to our understanding of overlaps in diet, feeding depths, feeding times, and ecology of yellowfin tuna and dolphin species (Roberts 1994; Robertson and Chivers 1997; Scott and Cattanach 1998; Scott et al. 2012), and apparent maternal changes in diet during lactation (Bernard and Hohn 1989).
-Food-habits studies have also provided information on community-level trophic interactions, the ecosystem linkages leading to tuna production, and the effect of climate variability on fisheries production in the ETP (Galván-Magaña 1999, Olson and Galván-Magaña 2002; Olson and Watters 2003, Dambacher et al. 2010; Hunsicker et al. 2012, Griffiths et al. 2013, Duffy et al. 2015).
-Stomach samples of generalist predators, such as dolphins and tunas, have also been used to infer changes in pelagic food webs on a scale that may affect the carrying capacity of the ecosystem and the status of populations (Olson et al. 2014).
+Dolphin stomach contents were first collected during small-scale studies in the 1960's; Fitch and Brownell (1968) found a diverse number of prey species for several cetacean species and made inferences about feeding depths and times.
+Perrin et al. 1973 revealed that yellowfin tuna, spotted dolphins, and spinner dolphins that were caught in the same sets by purse seiners had consumed some of the same prey items.
+Since then, food-habits studies conducted by NMFS and the IATTC have greatly contributed to our understanding of overlaps in diet, feeding depths, feeding times, and ecology of yellowfin tuna and dolphin species (Roberts 1994; Robertson and Chivers 1997; Scott and Cattanach 1998; Scott et al. 2012), and apparent maternal changes in diet during lactation (Bernard and Hohn 1989).